ImJeremyy/TestingMySQL/README.md

 ```

 # Set connection (#4)
+Now we open the connection by setting our Connection by using DriverManager.getConnection()
 ```
 //opens the connection with the SQL database. private void openConnection(String url, String username, String password) {